flybywiresim/aircraft/README.md

 Pilot ID can be found in the Optional Entries section of the Dispatch Options page.

 ## Downloads
-**Warning**: The development (master) and experimental versions have been forked as a separate package/aircraft in MSFS, and will appear separate from the default A320neo.
+**Warning**: All versions have been forked as a separate package/aircraft in MSFS.
 Existing Asobo A320neo liveries will be incompatible with the new package.

 **Warning:** The development (master) and experimental versions have been forked as a separate package/aircraft in MSFS, and will appear separate from the default A320neo.
 Existing Asobo A320neo liveries will be incompatible with the new package.